pe2mbs/fo-be-demo/python/README.md

 ### JWT_REQUIRED_CLAIMS
 A list of claims that are required in a token to be considered valid.
 Defaults to [ [ 'exp', 'iat', 'nbf' ] ]

+### JWT_ACCESS_COOKIE_NAME
+The name of the cookie that holds the access token.
+Defaults to access_token_cookie

+### JWT_REFRESH_COOKIE_NAME
+The name of the cookie that holds the refresh token.
+Defaults to refresh_token_cookie

+### JWT_ACCESS_COOKIE_PATH
+What path should be set for the access cookie.
+Defaults to '/', which will cause this access cookie to be sent in with every request.
+Should be modified for only the paths that need the access cookie

+### JWT_REFRESH_COOKIE_PATH
+What path should be set for the refresh cookie.
+Defaults to '/', which will cause this refresh cookie to be sent in with every request.
+Should be modified for only the paths that need the refresh cookie

+### JWT_COOKIE_SECURE
+If the secure flag should be set on your JWT cookies.
+This will only allow the cookies to be sent over https.
+Defaults to False, but in production this should likely be set to True.

+### JWT_COOKIE_DOMAIN
+Value to use for cross domain cookies.
+Defaults to None which sets this cookie to only be readable by the domain that set it.

+### JWT_SESSION_COOKIE
+If the cookies should be session cookies (deleted when the browser is closed) or persistent cookies (never expire).
+Defaults to True (session cookies).

+### JWT_COOKIE_SAMESITE
+If the cookies should be sent in a cross-site browsing context.
+Defaults to None, which means cookies are always sent.

+### JWT_COOKIE_CSRF_PROTECT
+Enable/disable CSRF protection when using cookies.
+Defaults to True.

+### JWT_JSON_KEY
+Key to look for in the body of an application/json request.
+Defaults to 'access_token'

+### JWT_REFRESH_JSON_KEY
+Key to look for the refresh token in an application/json request.
+Defaults to 'refresh_token'

+### JWT_CSRF_METHODS
+The request types that will use CSRF protection.
+Defaults to [ [ 'POST', 'PUT', 'PATCH', 'DELETE' ] ]

+### JWT_ACCESS_CSRF_HEADER_NAME
+Name of the header that should contain the CSRF double submit value for access tokens.
+Defaults to X-CSRF-TOKEN.

+### JWT_REFRESH_CSRF_HEADER_NAME
+Name of the header that should contains the CSRF double submit value for refresh tokens.
+Defaults to X-CSRF-TOKEN.

+### JWT_CSRF_IN_COOKIES
+If we should store the CSRF double submit value in another cookies when using set_access_cookies() and set_refresh_cookies().
+Defaults to True.
+If this is False, you are responsible for getting the CSRF value to the callers (see: get_csrf_token(encoded_token)).

+### JWT_ACCESS_CSRF_COOKIE_NAME
+Name of the CSRF access cookie.
+Defaults to 'csrf_access_token'.
+Only applicable if JWT_CSRF_IN_COOKIES is True

+### JWT_REFRESH_CSRF_COOKIE_NAME
+Name of the CSRF refresh cookie.
+Defaults to 'csrf_refresh_token'.
+Only applicable if JWT_CSRF_IN_COOKIES is True

+### JWT_ACCESS_CSRF_COOKIE_PATH
+Path for the CSRF access cookie.
+Defaults to '/'.
+Only applicable if JWT_CSRF_IN_COOKIES is True

+### JWT_REFRESH_CSRF_COOKIE_PATH
+Path of the CSRF refresh cookie.
+Defaults to '/'.
+Only applicable if JWT_CSRF_IN_COOKIES is True

+### JWT_BLACKLIST_ENABLED
+Enable/disable token revoking.
+Defaults to False

+### JWT_BLACKLIST_TOKEN_CHECKS
+What token types to check against the blacklist.
+The options are 'refresh' or 'access'.
+You can pass in a list to check more then one type.
+Defaults to ['access', 'refresh'].
+Only used if blacklisting is enabled.

 ### ALLOW_CORS_ORIGIN
 To allow Cross-Origin Resource Sharing should be set to true otherwise